daimaou92/install-arch-vmwarefusion-techpreview/README.md

 9. This will install Archlinux and create provided user with password = `root`.
    The VM will be restarted and you should be able to login with your user.
+   The default shell for the user will be set to `zsh`.
    I typically take a **VM Snapshot** at this stage.

 10. The linux kernel included, as of now, is not built with support for